oxullo/Arduino-MAX30100/README.md

 Note: The schematics above shows also how to wire up the interrupt line, which is currently not used by the library.

+### Pull-ups

+Since the I2C interface is clocked at 400kHz, make sure that the SDA/SCL lines are pulled up by 4,7kOhm or less resistors.

 ## Architecture

 The library offers a low-level driver class, MAX30100.